AndyRightNow/AndyRightNow.github.io/content/blog/why-tic-tac-toe-is-an-annoyingly-brilliant-front-end-interview-coding-test.md

 date: 2024-12-11
 ---

-I assume we all know what a [Tic-tac-toe game](https://www.google.com/search?q=tic+tac+toe) is, right?
-If you click the link, you can even play it in the search result and it's beautifully made.
+We all know what a [Tic-tac-toe game](https://www.google.com/search?q=tic+tac+toe) is, right?
+If you click the link, you can even play a nicely made version of it in the search results.

 Well, how about implementing it in your favorite front-end frameworks in **less than 30 minutes** with **variable board size and number to win support**?